Placing Orders and Other API Functions

 This method can only be called once in the initialize function.
 Calling it anywhere else will crash the algo.

 Get a dictionary of all open notifications, keyed by their id.
-The return value is a dict object with order IDs (str) as keys and order objects as values.
+The return value is a dict object with notification IDs (str) as keys and order objects as values.
 Applicable only when running in oneclick order confirmation mode.
+If algo is True, notifications in the current context is returned, else all notifications in the running contexts (i.e. the main context and any sub strategy context, if added) of the current algo is returned.

 A dictionary of open notifications (yet to be confirmed or expire).